meta-ultra/cache/README.md

 # Welcome to `@meta-ultra/cache`

-An extensible and flexible cross-platform cache module.
+An extensible, flexible and minimalist cross-platform cache module.

 ## 🌟 Features